Barro/java-afl/README.md

   directory pointing to a physical hard drive.
 * `-m 20000`: Higher virtual memory limit that enables JVM to run, as the default memory limit in `afl-fuzz` is 50 megabytes.
-JVM can allocate around 10 gigabytes of virtual memory by default.
+JVM can allocate around 10 gigabytes of virtual memory by default depending on the settings.

 More detailed description of available options can be found from [american fuzzy lop's README](http://lcamtuf.coredump.cx/afl/README.txt).
 You